Mambouna/pgturbo/doc/index.rst

 It is intended for use in education, so that teachers can teach basic programming without needing to explain the Pygame API or write an event loop.

+Pygame Turbo is a fast moving fork of the Pygame Zero framework created by Daniel Pope.

 Courses